that I’ve been involved with

 Titles marked G were originally made (by me) for Project Gutenberg.
 The version you see here differs in some way—maybe with Added Value in linking and display options, or a wider range of responsive formats.
 Titles marked dp are the same, except that they came up through Distributed Proofreaders and should therefore be 100% guaranteed error-free.
 For the ’satiably curtious, here is a complete listing of the 300-odd Project Gutenberg books with my name on them, spanning the period 2004–2014.

-For each book I’ve included the size of the “images” directory so you know what you’re getting into.
+For the heavily illustrated books I’ve included the size of the “images” directory so you know what you’re getting into.

 The original texts are all out of copyright in the United States.
 If you live in a different country, it is up to you to check your own laws.
 Usually it’s the lifespan of the author plus some number of years—which can be tricky when a book is anonymous and undated.